 Where is WOW! available?

-WOW!
-Is widely available in major and mid-sized cities across the Midwest and South.
+WOW! is widely available in major and mid-sized cities across the Midwest and South.
 (As the name “Wide Open West” implies.)
-Cities in their coverage footprint include Detroit, Augusta, and Chicago.
+Cities in their coverage footprint also include Detroit, Augusta, and Chicago.

 WOW!
 Coverage & Availability Map

 WOW! primarily uses coaxial cable technology, which are those black-rubber coated cables that look a bit messy pinned to the side of your house.
 They have been rolling out pure fiber lines in some areas.

 Their “cable” service is technically hybrid fiber-coaxial, which means that data travels over fiber to a node in your neighborhood before switching over to copper TV cable infrastructure.
 The advantage of using this system rather than installing a pure FTTH (Fiber to the Home) network is that it can “piggyback” on existing TV networks, which allows WOW!
 To pass that saving on to customers and provide cheaper service.
 (The cost of hooking a single home up to fiber easily runs into the thousands of dollars, even if there’s fiber on the street.)

 Fiber lines also often require extensive installations at the home or office being connected.
 With cable, most homes can be hooked up with little to no trouble.

 WOW!’s 500 Mbps service is increasingly common in their coverage footprint, but hasn’t reached 100% availability yet.
 Gigabit service with speeds up to 1,000 Mbps is still relatively rare.
 In some parts of Alabama and Georgia, customers are even served over DSL lines, which generally results in slower download and upload speeds for those customers compared to cable or fiber.

 Installation options and fees